mongodb/docs/source/mms-console.rst

 option to "group hosts in chart," which creates a single composite chart for all matching charts.

-Below this, there are 17 :ref:`chart types <mms-chart-types>` that you can use to select charts for this dashboard.
+Below this, there are 17 chart types that you can use to select charts for this dashboard.
 Below the chart selection, the final row of buttons allows you to: (optionally) test the "host regexp" to ensure that your regular expression is sufficiently selective; preview the charts that this operation will add to the dashboard; and submit these changes to the dashboards.

 You can add and remove charts to these dashbaords manually.
 You may also add additional charts using the "advanced create dashboard"